dublado/csabapalfi.github.io/_posts/2014-04-24-craftconf-day-2.md

 ### by John Hughes

 John talked about generative testing.
 He started off by answering why **testing is hard**: **it's never enough**.

-Then we went on to see an impressive demo of quickcheck which is a generative testing framework originally written in Haskell but since then the idea was implemented in many languages.
-Basically we generate test cases based on a model of our system.
-When a number of cases fail quickcheck goes on and isolates a minimal failing example to help resolving the problems.
+Then we saw an impressive demo of **[QuickCheck](http://www.cse.chalmers.se/~rjmh/QuickCheck/manual.html)** which is a **generative testing** framework originally written in Haskell but since then the idea was implemented in **many languages**.

+Basically we **generate test cases** based on a model of our system.
+When a number of cases fail QuickCheck goes on and isolates a **minimal failing example** to help resolving the problems.
 This is an extremely powerful idea and especially useful when one is facing with hard to reproduce bugs (e.g race conditions).

 **Don't write tests, generate them. **

-He also told the story of how he found a number of concurrency issues in dets in a matter mintues which others failed to fix over a year.
+He also told the story of how he found a number of concurrency issues in [dets](http://www.erlang.org/doc/man/dets.html) (Erlang disk based store) in a matter minutes which otherwise were practically impossible to find and fix.

 ## Love Flexible Scope
 ### by Gojko Adzic